Depends On

 (C1) Positivity. for any density operator , since the eigenvalues satisfy .

-(C2) Normalization. is a constant determined by the global state.
+(C2) Local finiteness and non-triviality.
+For any subsystem with finite-dimensional Hilbert space, (von Neumann entropy is bounded by ).
+And for any mixed global state.
 Under unitary evolution , the von Neumann entropy is invariant: (since the eigenvalues are preserved by unitary conjugation).
-So is conserved.

 (C3) Null empty set.
 The empty subsystem has a one-dimensional Hilbert space () with the unique density operator .
 Then .